Skip to the content.

 Education

-PhD Student.
-Title: Bridging Dynamics and Stellar Populations: Unraveling Nuclear Star Cluster Formation.
+PhD Student: Bridging Dynamics and Stellar Populations: Unravelling Nuclear Star Cluster Formation.

 BSc Economics.